"We help you measure and improve your environmental impact."

 - Comparison to functionally equivalent solutions.

-We offer 3 standardized types of environmental assessments (detailed below) as well as custom LCA studies, economic sustainability assessments, and study reviews.
-Feel free to contact us for more information, we’ll happily try to help you identify the most appropriate solution for your challenge.
+We offer standardized and custom LCA studies for internal or public use (see below).
+We also offer economic and social sustainability assessments, and independent study reviews.
+Feel free to contact us for more information.
+We’ll happily try to help you identify the most appropriate solution for your challenge.

 The carbon footprint is our most basic LCA, focussing entirely on quantifying and lowering greenhouse gas emissions.
 This assessment is performed in line with the Greenhouse Gas Protocol.